Hell-Blaze/RAG_miniProject/README.md

 ## Contribution
 This project is educational, and any suggestions or modifications to improve the application are highly welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

-## License
-This project does not currently have a license and is intended for educational purposes only.

 ### Notes:
 - Replace `YOUR_USERNAME` and `your-repo-name` in the clone URL with your actual GitHub username and repository name.